-The UI of this chatbot is so special that it creates a strong emotional connection with users right from the start.
-It screams positivity which can improve a user’s experience before the conversation even begins.
+The UI of this chatbot is so special it creates an emotional connection with users right from the start.
+It screams positivity, which can improve a user’s experience before the conversation even begins.

 These are just some examples out there.
-But if you remember only one thing after leaving here, I think it should be the simplicity factor.
-Sure, animations and a variety of colours are pretty cool (and I’m a sucker for a good animation), but none of them really go overboard.
+But if you remember only one thing after leaving here, it should be the simplicity factor.
+Sure, animations and various colours are pretty cool (and I’m a sucker for a good animation), but none of them go overboard.

-Keep it simple so that users stay engaged without losing focus from all of your good work.
+Keep it simple so users stay engaged without losing focus from all of your good work.

 Although, there’s a little more to think about when getting on board with conversational marketing - the UI is just one small aspect.
-To help with that, we’ve created a playbook which is going to make the journey to implementation one big success.
+To help with that, we’ve created a playbook to make your journey to chatbot implementation one big success.

 Using HubSpot Conversations to launch your first conversational strategy